docsbydesign/piClinic_API_sample/README.md

-The [postman](https://github.com/docsbydesign/piClinic_API_sample/tree/master/postman) folder of this repo contains a Postman collection of requests that demonstrate the piClinic API calls an application could use to access the piClinic API's _**icd**_ resource.
+The [postman](https://github.com/docsbydesign/piClinic_API_sample/tree/master/postman) folder of this repo contains a Postman collection of requests that demonstrate the piClinic API calls that an application could use to access the piClinic API's _**icd**_ resource.

-This requests in the collection include:
+This requests in the collection do the following:
-1. Opening a session on the piClinic server and receiving an access token.
+1. Open a session on the piClinic server and receiving an access token.
-1. Calling a piClinic API several times.
+1. Call a piClinic API several times.
-1. Closing the session after access to the piClinic API is no longer needed.
+1. Close the session after access to the piClinic API is no longer needed.

 ## Making piClinic API calls using Postman

-Opening the collection, requires [Postman](https://www.getpostman.com/) to be installed on your system.

 Running the examples in the Postman collection can give you a sense of interacting with the API, which can help you when you use the API in a program.

-If you're new to Postman, review the documentation at [Getting started with Postman](https://learning.getpostman.com/getting-started/).
+The collection requires [Postman](https://www.getpostman.com/).
+If you're new to Postman, review [Getting started with Postman](https://learning.getpostman.com/getting-started/) to learn more about it.

 ### Importing the Postman collection

-A Postman collection is a set of API requests that can be made from Postman.
-This collection demonstrates the piClinic API.
+A Postman collection is a set of API requests that can be made from within Postman.

-Open Postman and follow these steps to import the Postman collection:
+To import the Postman collection, Open Postman and:
 1. Click the **Import** button.
 2. Select the **Import from link** option.
 3. Enter this URL, and then click **Import**.